Tenzing94/Accelerated_Cpp_Book/Chapter_03/Exercise_3-2.md

 Write a program to compute and print the quartiles (that is, the quarter of the numbers with the largest values, the next highest quarter, and so on) of a set of integers.

 ## Solution
-Note: All the credit goes to Johnny Chan for a wonderful explanation of this problem [[Link]](http://mathalope.co.uk/2014/07/18/accelerated-c-solution-to-exercise-3-2/).
+Note: Credit goes to Johnny Chan for a wonderful explanation of this problem [[Link]](http://mathalope.co.uk/2014/07/18/accelerated-c-solution-to-exercise-3-2/).
 My implemention (code) is modeled heavily after his implemention.

 ### Code
 ```Cpp